fido-device-onboard/pri-fidoiot/README.md

 TO2 Client finished.

-***NOTE***: During the execution of the Protcol Samples using the command 'mvn exec:java', following warning messages may be displayed on the console.
-These warning messages are a result of the version discrepency of Guice with maven and Java 11.
+***NOTE***: During the execution of the Protocol Samples using the command 'mvn exec:java', the following warning messages may be displayed on the console.
+These warning messages are a result of the version discrepency of Guice with Maven and Java 11.
 This does not have any effect on the execution of the Protocol Sample.
 ```
 WARNING: An illegal reflective access operation has occurred
 WARNING: Illegal reflective access by com.google.inject.internal.cglib.core.$ReflectUtils$1 (file:/usr/share/maven/lib/guice.jar) to method java.lang.ClassLoader.defineClass(java.lang.String,byte[],int,int,java.security.ProtectionDomain)